-Although this pilot programme has concluded, we will continue to review the possible benefits of delivering this programme in the future.
+Although this pilot programme has concluded, we will continue to work with partners to review the benefits and potential opportunities to deliver this programme in the future.

 MARAUDING TERRORIST ATTACKS (MTA)

 Marauding Terrorist Attacks (MTAs) are fast-moving, violent attacks where assailants move through a location aiming to find and kill or hurt as many people as possible.